sanand0/forms/README.md

       }
     }

-... lets you create a files in the application folder called `help.html`.
+... will display the contents of `help.html` at `/help`.

+    "page": {
+      "logout": {
+        "url": "/login?logout=1"
+        "label": "Logout",
+        "description": "Logs the current user out",
+      }
+    }

+... will redirect the user to the logout URL `/login?logout=1`.

 Each page object can contain the following fields:

-- `file`: required.
+- `file`: optional.
 The name of the file to display.
 The file location is relative to the application folder
+- `url`: optional.
+The URL to redirect to.
+Either `file` or `url` MUST be specified.
 - `label`: optional.
 A display name for the page
 - `description`: optional.
 A summary of the page